banglevan/python-training/python-data-engineer/syllabus.md

      - Reports
      - Basic dashboard
      - Documentation
+   - Project locate on `python-data-engineer/final-projects/basic/simple-analytics`

 ### Advanced Data Engineering Project Options

 1. **Real-time Data Platform**
+   - focus on a application sample, desc the solution, metrics, targets on readme, and pls make sure follow the solution on readme to create the script and related files, closely
    - Requirements:
      - Streaming data ingestion
      - Real-time processing